simoncoessens/DataMining/README.md

    	SIMON: 🔄 working on it

-9. Look at the internal temperature sensor values that exceed certain difference with the ambient temperature\
+9. Look at the internal temperature sensor values that exceed certain differences with the ambient temperature\
 	PEPE: 🔄 working on it

 10. Look at the differences between the pairs of sensors.
-Look at other attributes when they deviate from each another\
+Look at other attributes when they deviate from each other \
 	PEPE: 🔄 working on it

 **Ideas on things for the stream bonus task**
 - Algorithm that checks incoming locations if the speed is within boundaries, otherwise flags incorrect location
-- Algorithm that checks incoming temperatures and checks duration of occurances when temperature is outside of boundarie and then reports
+- Algorithm that checks incoming temperatures and checks duration of occurrences when the temperature is outside of boundaries and then reports